OSMBuildings/OSMBuildings/README.md

 method | parameters | description
 --- | --- | ---
-addTo | map | adds it as a layer to a BaseMap instance addOBJ | url, position, options | adds an OBJ file, specify a geo position and options {scale, rotation, elevation, id, color}
+addTo | map | adds it as a layer to a GLMap instance addOBJ | url, position, options | adds an OBJ file, specify a geo position and options {scale, rotation, elevation, id, color}
 addGeoJSON | url, options | add a GeoJSON file or object and specify options {scale, rotation, elevation, id, color}
 addGeoJSONTiles | url, options | add a GeoJSON tile set and specify options {scale, rotation, elevation, id, color}
-getTarget | x, y | get a building id at position highlight | id, color | highlight a given building by id, this can only be one, set color = null in order to un-highlight
+getTarget | x, y | get a building id at position highlight | id, color | highlight a given building by id, this can only be one, set color = null in order to un-highlight transform | latitude, longitude, elevation | transforms a geo coordinate + elevation to screen position

 ### OSM Buildings server